fuhengwu2021/distributedai/1-introduction-to-modern-distributed-ai.md

 CUDA_VISIBLE_DEVICES=0 torchrun --nproc_per_node=2 code/chapter1/ch01_multi_gpu_simulation.py
 ```

 When you run either script, you should see "Rank 0 says hello" and "Rank 1 says hello" printed from different processes.
-The single-GPU simulation mode is helpful for testing distributed code logic before running on actual multi-GPU setups.
+Single-GPU simulation mode is helpful for testing distributed code logic before running on actual multi-GPU setups.

 ### DistributedDataParallel (DDP)

 DDP is PyTorch's way of wrapping a model for distributed training.
 When you wrap a model with DDP, PyTorch automatically handles gradient synchronization across all processes.
 Each process computes gradients on its local data, then DDP averages these gradients across all processes before updating the model.

-The key insight is that DDP assumes each process has a complete copy of the model.
+DDP assumes each process has a complete copy of the model.
 The model itself isn't split - only the data is partitioned.
 Each process trains on a different subset of the data, but all processes maintain identical model parameters after each training step.

 Here's how you wrap a model: